TXH-mercury/VAST/README.md

-# VAST
+# VAST: A Vision-Audio-Subtitle-Text Omni-Modality Foundation Model and Dataset
-Code and Model for VAST: A Vision-Audio-Subtitle-Text Omni-Modality Foundation Model and Dataset
+This is the official repository of COSA which will provide code, model checkpoint and dataset.